- Bizfile is ACRA’s online portal for registering, filing and buying business information in Singapore.

 Once the company name is approved, prepare the following documents:

 - Company Constitution: Formerly called the ‘Memorandum and Articles of Association,’ the company constitution outlines the fundamental rules and relationships within the company.
-You can either customize your own Constitution or adopt ACRA’s Model Constitution.
+You can either customise your own Constitution or adopt ACRA’s Model Constitution.

 - Consent to Act Forms: Each director and the company secretary must sign a consent form to officially accept their appointment.